Swiss unions slam public service alliance with Uber

 Around 100 union members – including many taxi drivers – demonstrated in the Swiss capital, blasting the railways and post services for “complicity in violating Swiss laws”.

 Unia, Switzerland's largest single trade union, the transport personnel union (SEV) and the media and communication union (Syndicom) are especially critical of the mobile phone app “Mon voyage” of the SBB and the NordwestMobil PostBus regional and rural bus service.
-There are plans to offer a function to book taxi services and Uber rides in the coming months.
+There are plans for the app to offer a function to book taxi services and Uber rides in the coming months.

 The unions declared that it is “scandalous that firms close to the federal authorities give transport mandates to Uber,” which offers a cut-price service that “systematically breaks Swiss law”.